kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 - Allowing DRA drivers to specify compatibility between devices that do not share a counter set.
-The scope of compatibility constraints is limited to virtual devices consuming from the same counter set (which, by convention, represents a single underlying physical device).
+The scope of compatibility constraints is limited to virtual devices consuming from the same counter set (which typically represents a single underlying physical device).
 - Providing a centralized or cluster-wide registry of compatibility group names.
 Group names are opaque strings scoped to a single ResourceSlice pool